A Standard DISC assessment

 highlights two aspects of behaviour:

-DISC is not a personality test.
-Rather, it is a self-reflective assessment aimed at increasing awareness, supporting clearer communication and contributing to stronger relationships.
+Rather, it is a self-reflective analysis that aims to increase awareness, promote clearer communication and contribute to stronger relationships.

 Benefits of DISC